Will Arizona State cover the spread vs. SMU? Betting Trends, Record ATS

 Arizona State vs. SMU: Betting Trends, Record ATS, Home/Road Splits - December 6

-The Arizona State Sun Devils (5-2) are slightly favored (by 1.5 points) to continue a three-game home winning streak when they host the SMU Mustangs (6-3) on Wednesday, December 6, 2023 at 10:00 PM ET.
-The matchup's point total is set at 142.5.
+The Arizona State Sun Devils (5-2) host the SMU Mustangs (6-3) after winning three straight home games.
+The Sun Devils are favored by only 2.5 points in the matchup, which tips at 10:00 PM ET on Wednesday, December 6, 2023.
+The over/under for the matchup is set at 142.5.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!